rydmike/squircle_study/README.md

 > Stays circular stadium when radius exceeds its stadium radius.

 ### Findings
-The difference between **Circular** and **Figma Squircle** are quite subtle, but still visible to a sharp and keen designer eye.
+The difference between **Circular** and **FigmaSquircle** are quite subtle, but still visible to a sharp and keen designer eye.
 At a border radius < 0.5 times (in the example 96 dp) of the stadium radius (stadium radius would be 200 in the example below), we can see a subtle bu clear difference:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_low.png" alt="circular low"/>